What is the cost of a bad video?

-A recent Brightcove study of more than 1,200 consumers who watch online video at least twice a month uncovered the following statistics:
+A recent Brightcove study of more than 1,200 consumers who watch online video at least twice a month revealed the following:

 • 74% of consumers watch video on YouTube at least weekly, but 75% report experiencing some buffering and freezing when trying to access video on YouTube.